 Everything else can be packed in your main luggage such as all your family’s clothes and accessories.

-I remember reaching Saudi Arabia only to find out my toddler wasn’t even on their computer system as a traveller!
-Our luggage arrived 2 hours late….
+I remember reaching Saudi Arabia only to find out my toddler wasn’t even on their computer system as a traveler, our luggage arrived 2 hours late and we couldn’t connect to our taxi driver….
 But regardless of all the drama, I was with my little family.
-We had biscuits on hand to keep them occupied whilst daddy and me sorted the arrangements.
+We had biscuits on hand to keep us occupied whilst daddy and me sorted the arrangements whilst remaining calm.
 So YES its do-able!